 There are several options for listening to music with Ubuntu: Rhythmbox (installed by default) and Amarok among many others.
-With these you can listen to music and your favorite podcasts.
-Audacity is similar to Winamp.
-There is Miro for those of you who watch video podcasts and TV series from the Internet.
+These applications allow you to listen to music and to your favorite podcasts.
+Amarok is similar to Winamp.
+There is Miro for those who watch video podcasts and TV shows from the Internet.